hetznercloud/csi-driver/docs/kubernetes/README.md

 It is also possible to set only labels on specific volumes created by a storage class.
 To do this, you need to set `labels` in the format `key=value,...` as `extraParameters` inside the storage class.

-There is an example to set the `labels` for the storage class over the helm chart values:
+There is an example to set the `labels` for the storage class over the Helm chart values:

 ```yaml
 storageClasses: